kyegomez/ProfitPilot/README.md

 # ProfitPilot
-ProfitPilot is an autonomous AI agent sales professionals
+ProfitPilot is an autonomous AI sales professional agent.